|

 A sad

-case came Albert Pierrepoint's way in 1948 when he
+case came Albert Pierrepoint's way in 1948 when he was called upon to hang

-was called upon to hang Peter Griffiths on the 19th of November of that year.
-Griffiths was a 22 year old
+Peter Griffiths on the 19th of November of that year.
+Griffiths was a 22 year

-ex-guardsman who after an evening of heavy drinking, had abducted, sexually
+old ex-guardsman who after an evening of heavy drinking, had abducted, sexually

-assaulted and murdered 3 year old June Devaney who
+assaulted and murdered three year old June Devaney who was a patient at Queen's

-was a patient at Queen's Park Hospital in Blackburn.
-He had killed
+Park Hospital in Blackburn.
+He had killed poor little June in the hospital

-poor little June in the hospital grounds by swinging her by one leg and
+grounds by swinging her by one leg and smashing her head against a wall.
+The

-47,000 men in Blackburn, the largest number ever to have been fingerprinted at
+number ever to have been fingerprinted at that time.
+Included in this huge

-that time.
-Included in this huge number were the prints of Griffiths which matched
+number were the prints of Griffiths which matched prints found on a bottle

-prints found on a bottle under June's bed at the hospital.
-He made a confession
+under June's bed at the hospital.
+He made a confession to the police when he

-of this vile crime.
+vile crime.

 In March